-According to the announcement of the European Commission, the EU will provide EUR 80 million of immediate and EUR 883 million of medium-term support to the six Eastern partner countries in response to the COVID-19 outbreak.
-As we can see such assistance package aims to respond both to the immediate needs of the health systems of EaP countries by supporting the supply of medical devices and personal equipment, as well as medium-term needs to small and medium-sized enterprises and the vulnerable groups of society.
-Currently, Republic of Armenia is bracing itself for a dramatic increase in the number of infections, and the EU’s assistance can benefit the development of the next phase of the response in Armenia.
+According to the announcement of the European Commission, the EU will provide EUR 80 million of immediate and EUR 883 million of medium-term support to the six Eastern Partnership countries in response to the COVID-19 outbreak.
+As we can see, such an assistance package aims to respond both to the immediate needs of the health systems of EaP countries by supporting the supply of medical devices and personal equipment, as well as medium-term needs to small and medium-sized enterprises and the vulnerable groups of society.
+Currently, Armenia is bracing itself for a dramatic increase in the number of infections, and the EU’s assistance can benefit the development of the next phase of the response in Armenia.

 Do you consider this kind of support sufficient?

-Alongside with adequate state programs, the amount allocated for support could have a moderately positive effect.
-It is of course not sufficient to offset the vast present and future economic consequences of the pandemic.
+Alongside adequate state programs, the amount allocated for support could have a moderately positive effect.
+It is, of course, not sufficient to offset the vast present and future economic consequences of the pandemic.
 Another factor in play is the final distribution of financial aid through the Armenian state apparatus to the private sector.
 However, it is proportional to EU support to other EaP countries as seen below.